Kojic Acid vs Vitamin C vs Alpha Arbutin for Dark Spots

 Which ingredient is best for post-acne dark spots?

 Kojic acid is effective but may irritate acne-prone skin.
-Licorice root's anti-inflammatory properties make it a good gentle option for PIH.

 Are any of these ingredients unsafe for darker skin tones?

 Alpha arbutin and licorice root carry the lowest irritation risk.
-Start slowly with any new ingredient and always use sunscreen.

 Can I use all four ingredients at once?

-Pick 1-2 primary brighteners based on your concerns.
-Many people combine vitamin C (morning) with kojic acid or alpha arbutin (evening) successfully.
+Many people combine vitamin C in the morning with kojic acid or alpha arbutin in the evening.

 Research & References